cisco-intersight/terraform-provider-intersight/website/docs/d/storage_physical_disk.html.markdown

 * `link_state`:(string)
 * `model`:(string)This field identifies the model of the given component.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `num_blocks`:(string)
+* `num_blocks`:(string)The number of blocks present on the physical disk.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `oper_power_state`:(string)
 * `oper_qualifier_reason`:(string)
 * `operability`:(string)